JohnnyGOX17/john-gentile-website/kb/lifestyle/diet-exercise.md

   - Limiting rest between workouts/sets greatly helps here
   - Monitor your heart rate during cardio (long-duration and HIIT, or even weight lifting) to ensure you're within your goals
 * Increasing physical activity can be greatly improved by your everyday, non-exercise choices like:
-  - parking further away from work/shopping
+  - Parking further away from work/shopping
-  - skipping the elevator and taking the stairs
+  - Skipping the elevator and taking the stairs
-  - going out and walking more
+  - Going out and walking more
-  - getting a standing desk for work
+  - Getting a standing desk for work
-  - fun outdoor activities
+  - Fun outdoor activities

 ### Supplements